microsoft/vsts-extension-retrospectives/README.md

 In this phase the facilitator asks participants to vote only on the third column and the top items for improvement are identified.
-The facilitator then waits for votes to compile and after the majority of the team has voted (the facilitator can view the retrospective summary to quickly determine how many votes have beeen cast), the facilitator clicks on the "Act" tab which automatically sorts the cards from the most to the least voted upon.
+The facilitator then waits for votes to compile and after the majority of the team has voted (the facilitator can view the retrospective summary to quickly determine how many votes have been cast), the facilitator clicks on the "Act" tab which automatically sorts the cards from the most to the least voted upon.